 The Barry M. Goldwater Scholarship and Excellence in Education Program

 Barry Goldwater Scholarship and Excellence in Education Foundation will award up to $7500/year to undergraduate science and mathematics students for their last one to two years of undergraduate study.
-There are awards in two categories: two-year scholarships to those who will be juniors, and one-year scholarships to those who will be seniors.
-Applicants must be planning a career in science or mathematics, have at least a B average, and be a US citizen, resident alien, or US national.
-The application process has two steps.
-First, there will be an internal review process, after which up to 4 students will be officially nominated for the scholarship.
-Second, the Barry Goldwater Scholarship and Excellence in Education Foundation will select approximately 300 applicants nationwide.
-The UAF faculty representative is responsible for nominating students and mailing in the supporting documents, so applicants should stay in contact with the faculty representative throughout the application process.
+There are two-year scholarships for those who will be juniors during the 2020-21 academic year, and one-year scholarships for those who will be seniors.
+Applicants must be full-time sophomores or juniors during 2019-20; be planning a research career in science, mathematics, or engineering; have at least a 3.0 GPA; and be a US citizen, resident alien, or US national.
+About 300 scholarships are granted per year nationwide.
+The application process has three steps.

 Each scholarship covers eligible expenses forundergraduatetuition, fees, books, and room and board, up to a maximum of $7,500 annually.
 Scholarship monies not used during one academic year are not transferable to the succeeding academic year.
 Junior-level scholarship recipients are eligible for a maximum of two years of scholarship support, and senior-level scholarship recipients are eligible for a maximum of one year of scholarship support.
 Scholars may opt to study abroad, but their Goldwater funding will be based on their U.S. institution's budget.
-Scholars must consult with the Foundation prior to signing up for an overseas program, as there may be some costs associated with being overseas that are prohibited from being covered by this scholarship.
+Scholars must consult with the Goldwater Foundation prior to signing up for an overseas program, as there may be some costs associated with being overseas that are prohibited from being covered by this scholarship.

 To be considered for nomination as a Goldwater Scholar, a student must: